denyncrawford/barcode-scanner/README.md

 ### Why?

-I needed a way to use multiple scanners on a PC without depending on one window being foused.
-It is not viable / reliable to use on GUIs and browser runing on machines used by several users at time.
+I needed a way to use multiple scanners on a PC without depending on one window being focused.
+It is not viable / reliable to use on GUIs and browser running on machines used by several users at time.

-**Don't be scare!** Barcode Scanner is pretty simple too and it can be used with a sigle scanner on a simple app :D, but with the security that data is not getting lost anymore.
+**Don't be scare!** Barcode Scanner is pretty simple too and it can be used with a single scanner on a simple app :D, but with the security that data is not getting lost anymore.

 ### How?